Module 4 Lab

 - Part II is the NOAA Sea Level Rise Viewer.
 After spending time exploring and figuring out how to manipulate the viewer to give you the information for projected sea levels at the location of interest for different years, use the viewer to answer questions 9-15.

 Part I: Analyzing Sea Level Change Using Tide Gauge Data

 In Part I of this Lab, you will use data obtained from the Permanent Service for Mean Sea Level (PSMSL) in conjunction with Google Earth.
 A KML file is provided by the PSMSL site to open in Google Earth, making data access seamless.
-The sea level data are monthly and annual means referenced to a common benchmark and are referred to as Revised Local Reference (RLR).
-This type of data are used to create accurate time series to observe trends.
+The sea level data are monthly and annual means referenced to a common benchmark and are referred to a Revised Local Reference (RLR).
+This type of data is used to create accurate time series to observe trends.
 We are choosing four tide gauges with long time series.
 The longer the time series (more data), the more reliable the data are for looking at trends in sea level.
 You will notice a great deal of short-term variability in the data – more in some locations than others.
-As you work through the lab, think about the difference between short-term and long-term time series data and the reasons for the short-term variability that makes the data “noisy."
+As you work through the lab, think about the difference between short-term and long-term time-series data and the reasons for the short-term variability that makes the data “noisy."

 PART II: NOAA Sea Level Rise Viewer

 Sea level rise is expected to accelerate in the immediate future, but even using the annual rates you calculated from the tide gauge data from the 20th Century and early 21st Century, a steady rise would be expected.